Blue Chalk Paint Coffee Table

 So I primed it really good with shellac to block those stains.
 Also, clear shellac helps my paint stick.

-Learn how we use clear shellac to paint laminate furniture without sanding!
+Check out how we use clear shellac to paint laminate furniture without sanding here!

 Then we brought it back inside and let it dry overnight.